GaborFicsor/steezy-spatula/README.md

 </details>

-Accessing the editing page of a recipe can be done through multiple ways.
-Once the user reaches the editing form, they will find a familiar layout that resembles the creating form.
-All fields are pre-filled with existing data, allowing the user to easily manipulate each field to make updates.
-Additionally, the form displays the date the recipe was added and the date of the last update to provide useful information for the user.
-The image field is optional, and if the user chooses not to include an image, the recipe card and detailed page will display a placeholder image.
-Upon submitting the updated recipe, an alert message will appear, confirming that the recipe has been successfully updated.
+Reaching the editing page of a recipe can be done more than one way at this point.
+This form is very similar to the creating form except all the fields are pre-populated with the existing data, and the user is able to manipulate every field and submit their updated version.
+The form also tells the user when the recipe was added, and when was it last updated.
+If the user submits the updated recipe an alert message will pop up saying that the update was successful.
 <details>
   <summary>image of comment edidting form</summary>